 All parents are concerned about the health and wellbeing of their family.
-Children are more vulnerable to exposure to pesticides and herbicides; their bodies absorb toxins more readily than adults and their organs do not function as efficiently.
-Choosing to feed your family organic food reduces your risk of exposure to pesticides, antibiotics, and hormones, and promotes the development of long-lasting, good eating habits.
+Children are more vulnerable to exposure to pesticides and herbicides, their bodies absorb toxins more readily than adults do, and their organs are less efficient.
+Choosing to feed your family organic food reduces your risk of exposure to pesticides, GMOs, antibiotics, and hormones, and promotes the development of long-lasting, good eating habits.
 Organic dairy products and other organic fruits and vegetables provide more nutrients and vitamins, helping your bones and body stay strong.
 Check out the many reasons to choose organic.

-We all know how picky kids can be so it’s important to incorporate fun and unique ideas and foods into your cooking.
-One of the best ways to get your child involved in the meal preparation process is to ask them to help you.
+We all know how picky kids can be, so it’s important to incorporate fun and unique ideas and foods into your cooking.
+One of the best ways to get your child involved in the kitchen is to let them pick out their favorite fruits and vegetables at the market, and ask for their help in the meal preparation.
 Working together in the kitchen fosters positive relationships and encourages an enthusiasm and appreciation of food.

 Children need a lot of nutrients and energy to make it through the school day and afterschool sports.

 If you are looking for a fun food-related adventure for your family, visit one of our certified members’ farm stands or U-Picks.
-The whole family will learn more about how organic food is grown, enjoy the harvest season, and bring the bounty to your home kitchen.
+The whole family will learn more about how organic food is grown, enjoy the harvest season, and bring the bounty back to your home kitchen.
 Gardening makes kids more attentive and forces them to be responsible for a living thing, allowing them to actually see and eat the fruits of their labor.
-Find U-Picks and Farm Stands in our online directory.
+Find U-Picks and farm stands in our online directory.

 Garden educators and writers Whitney Cohen and John Fisher of the Life Lab program have written a great book on gardening with kids, The Book of Gardening Projects for Kids: 101 Ways to Get Kids Outside, Dirty, and Having Fun.
 Find it on Amazon.